YanisKouadri/Cell_segmentation/README.md

 # Cell_segmentation
-Segmentation of a sequence of cells with a U-net for a university project.
+Segmentation of a sequence of cells with a U-net and tracking of the cells on the predicted binary masks for a university project.